LoyolaChicagoBooks/introcs-csharp/source/data/reviewdataop.rst

        q + 1 = q;

 #.
 For the legal pairs above, what could the type of the variable have been
     declared?
-You can check them in csharp, giving the declaration first.
+You can check them in a scratch program, giving the declaration first.

 #.
 What are the final values of ``x`` and ``y``  after this fragment? ::